David Stirling: Honours

 In 2002 the SAS memorial, a statue of Stirling standing on a rock, was unveiled on the Hill of Row near his family's estate at Park of Keir.
 Two bronze plaques were stolen from the statue sometime around the end of May 2014.
 The current Laird of the Keir estate is his nephew Archie Stirling, a millionaire businessman and former Scots Guards officer.

 In popular culture

-He was depicted by Connor Swindells in the 2022 television historical drama SAS: Rogue Heroes.
+Stirling was depicted by Connor Swindells in the 2022 television historical drama SAS: Rogue Heroes.